 This venue has proved to be a success with a stage, excellent acoustics, and comfortable accommodation, bar facilities, free car parking and very supportive management from St. Augustine’s.

-This has allowed the club to go from strength to strength with increased audience numbers over the last two years allowing us to engage first class UK and international bands.
+This has allowed the club to go from strength to strength with increased audience numbers over the last few years allowing us to engage first class UK and international bands.
+Unfortunately Covid dented our plans for 2019 and 2020 but we do now have a full list of events available for 2022 and we are back to record attendances once again.

 So if Les is looking down on us we are sure he will be well pleased as we are for his original request.